jmwoo/jmwoo.github.io/about.md

 <img src="https://i.imgur.com/xNiPG3K.jpg" alt="beach" style="max-width: 50%"/>

 I’m a huge fan of (electric)
 vehicles.
 I have an e-bike and a segway that I LOVE to ride.
-My next goal is to get an electric car and, eventually, a piloted electric drone.
+My next goal is to get an electric car and, eventually, a passenger drone.

 <img src="https://i.imgur.com/qZOpZfD.jpg" alt="bike" style="max-width: 50%"/>